 Ubuntu has built-in tools that make using the computer easier for people with certain physical limitations.
 You can find these tools by opening the Dash and searching for "Universal Access" or by selecting Session Indicator • System Settings • Universal Access.
-On the Seeing tab you can manage the text size, the contrast of the interfaces, enable a zoom tool or even a screen reader.
+Use the Seeing tab to manage the text size, the contrast of the interfaces, enable a zoom tool, or even a screen reader.
 Selecting high-contrast themes and larger on-screen fonts can assist those with vision difficulties.
 You can activate "Visual Alerts" through the Hearing tab if you have hearing impairment.
-Also you can adjust keyboard and mouse settings to suit your needs through the Typing and Pointing and Clicking tabs, respectively.
+You can also adjust keyboard and mouse settings to suit your needs through the Typing and Pointing and Clicking tabs, respectively.